blaix/tdubs/README.rst

     >>> verify(new_mock).not_called_with('foo')
     Traceback (most recent call last):
         ...
-    tdubs.VerificationError: expected <Mock ...> to not be called with (...), ...
+    VerificationError: expected <Mock ...> to not be called with (...), ...

 Stubs vs. Mocks
 ---------------